 How do bone marrow stem cells help certain patients?

-Patients with some blood illnesses make blood cells that are damaged and defective.
-This is due to defective bone marrow stem cells.
-Replacing their bone marrow stem cells with new and healthy ones allows them to have a continuous supply of healthy and functional blood cells
+Patients with some kind of blood illnesses have damaged and defective blood cells.
+This is due to their defective bone marrow stem cells.
+Replacing their bone marrow stem cells with new and healthy ones allows them to have a continuous supply of healthy and functional blood cells.

 What are the most common blood related illnesses?

 Malignant: Different types of Leukemia (AML, CML, etc.) Lymphoma